-Based on the literature review above, the gaps we have identified, and hence the research questions our paper aims at addressing, are: what is the impact of fiscal policies on innovation and total green spending?
+Based on the literature review above, the gaps we have identified and hence the research questions our paper aims at addressing are: what is the impact of fiscal policies on innovation and total green spending?
 What is the impact of the latter on economic growth and the depletion rate of material and energy reserves?
 What is the impact of feedback mechanisms between these rates on fiscal policy effectiveness?
-What is the (indirect) impact of climate change and matter & energy reserves' depletion on the stock market?
+What is the (indirect) impact of material and energy reserves' depletion on the stock market?
 To address the questions above we follow a four-step process.
-First, we extend the supermultiplier approach to account for mission-oriented innovation policies.
-Second, we 'implant' our extended supermultiplier mechanism into a complete stock-flow consistent model (including 122 endogenous variables along with 82 exogenous variables and parameters overall).
-Third, we add green spending to the original model and we account for climate change and material & energy reserves, namely, we introduce the ecosystem.
+First, we extend the supermultiplier model to account for mission-oriented innovation policies.
+Second, we 'implant' our extended supermultiplier mechanism into a complete stock-flow consistent model (including 115 endogenous variables and parameters overall).
+Third, we add green spending to the original model and we account for material and energy reserves, namely, we introduce the ecosystem.
 Fourth, we further extend the model to include the feedback between fiscal policies, public and private innovation, economic growth and the ecosystem.